makinacorpus/corpus.reactor/doc/spec_v2.rst

     - dns
     - firewall rules
     - defaultenv (dev, prod, preprod)
-    - compute mode override if any (dev, cooking, final)
+    - compute mode override if any (default_env inside /srv/salt/custom.sls)

 - Run the mastersalt highstate.
 - Send a mail to sysadmins and initial initer with the infos of the new platform access